jjzsilva9/viewpoint-prediction/README.md

 <h1>A Quantitative Study of the Extent to Which Region-of-Interest Can Be Used for Viewpoint Motion Prediction</h1>

 This repository contains the code and figures used for my final year research project at the University of York.
 This project was completed in partnership with AMD, and achieved a mark of 82%.
+The paper was also published in the 2025 AMD Global Technical Authors Conference.
 To read the full paper click <a href="Final_Year_Project (5).pdf">here</a>

 This project aims to develop a predictive model utilising frame data to predict viewpoint motion in video games to enable pre-rendering and delivery of